BetaHuhn/vue-cmd-menu/README.md

   }]
 ```

-You can also define a `placeholder` which will be shown in the input field before any child action is selected and a `tag` which will be shown before the input to indicate what type of actions are being shown (kind of like a breadcrumb).
+You can also define a `childPlaceholder` which will be shown in the input field before any child action is selected and a `tag` which will be shown before the input to indicate what type of actions are being shown (kind of like a breadcrumb).

 ### Keybindings